OpenDSA/OpenDSA/RST/source/Glossary.rst

       This term is sometimes used as a synonym to the term :term:`bag`.

+   node
+   nodes
+      The objects that make up a linked structure such as a linked list or binary tree.
+Typically, nodes are allocated using :term:`dynamic memory allocation`.

    object
       An instance of a class, that is, something that is created and takes up storage during the execution of a computer program.

+   one-way list
+      A synonym for a :term:`singly linked list`.

    overhead
       All information stored by a data structure aside from the actual